eric-d-culver/Steganography/README.md

 Counts the ngrams in input file and outputs "Ngram file" followed by the value of n, followed by all the ngrams in the input file a pipe and their frequency, ordered with highest frequency first.
 The output of this can be used as the input for a mimic function.
 Uses Python module pyngram (included).

+**huffman.py**
+- python huffman.py ngramfile > huffmanfile
+Groups the ngrams by the first n-1 characters, then constructs Huffman codes for them.
+Outputs a file with the prefix, followed by an indented list of the symbols and code lengths, for all the prefixes in the ngram file.

 **pyngram.py**
 Python module used in ngram_count.py.
 Created by [Jay Liew].

+**tree.py**
+Python script defining the Node class to make tree creation easier in huffman.py

 ## Acknowledgements
 The code in ensteg.c and desteg.c is based off of code by [Joshua Shagam]